EXPRESSCLUSTER/Validation-Tool-for-Linux/readme.md

 # The Validation Tool for EXPRESSCLUSTER Linux Version

-This tool can be used for validatation of EXPRESSCLUSTER configuration file(clp.conf).
+This tool can be used for validation of EXPRESSCLUSTER configuration file(clp.conf).

 ## Supported OS
 RHEL 7.x